rdven/filament-fluorescence-microscopy/README.md

 ### Example

-Consider the following cell image of Microtubules in a MEF (image on the right is a subsection).
+Consider the following cell image of microtubules in a MEF (image on the right is a subsection).
 We would like to detect all the Microtubules in the dense network and retrieve their coordinates from the image.

 ![Microtubules in Fibroblast](./example_img/example.png)